Don't let Motion Sickness ruin any trip.

 - If you can, try and sleep between the dives.
 Sleeping is perfect as it allows your body to relax.
 Try sleeping on your back, as this prevents your stomach from moving around too much.

 - Try and keep yourself busy.
 If the captain allows you, help them to steer the boat as not only will you be able to concentrate on something, taking your mind off the crippling effects of motion sickness, but you will also be able to see the horizon clearer and focus on it better.

-- If the nausea begins to creep up on you, then a simple way to help is by tipping your head to the side.
-This gives your brain a totally different perspective and can help to eliminate the nausea, even for a short time.
+- If nausea begins to creep up on you, then a simple way to help is by tipping your head to the side.
+This gives your brain a different perspective and can help to eliminate nausea, even for a short time.
 This can provide the essential relief any motion sickness sufferer is desperate for.

 - Clean your ear out before embarking on a trip, as this will help the balance mechanism within the inner ear work better and has even been known to prevent the symptoms of motion sickness.

 - Be in the best physical condition that you can be in.
 Before setting off on a dive trip, there are certain guidelines which need to be stuck to, if you are in the best shape you can be, then seasickness is less likely to hit you and if it does, then it usually isn’t as bad as it would be if you were in bad shape.